 When you think of New Year’s Eve in London, your mind inevitably jumps to Big Ben striking 12 and swathes of people being dazzled by the triumphant firework display.
 Whether you’re huddled up in the crowds at Embankment with a hot drink or have the telly on for the countdown, chances are you catch a glimpse of the show every year.

-In 2022, however, the end of year bang looks to be full steam ahead.
-Big Ben will chime once more, and the new year of 2023 will be rung in with the first full display since 2019.
-When the clock strikes midnight, those with tickets can catch the show live, and those at home can catch the spectacle on BBC One and on BBC iPlayer.
+And the sparkles are back once more to welcome 2024 in style.
+Big Ben will chime once more and we’ll wave goodbye with a full firework display.
+When those clocks strike midnight, those with tickets can catch the show live, and those at home can catch the spectacle on BBC One and BBC iPlayer with a mug of hot cocoa/mulled wine.

 How do I attend the New Year’s Eve fireworks in London?

 Just like previous years of the fireworks in London, you will need a ticket to attend.
 As you can imagine, the demand is preeetttty high, so you’ll need to be fast.
 There’s 100,000 spots up for grabs, with six different spaces you can select to buy your tickets in.
-They cost £15 and are limited to four-per-purchase.
+They cost £20 ( a £5 jump from last year’s price to see the light) and are limited to four-per-purchase.

 Find out more information on the New Year’s Eve fireworks site.